Raku/problem-solving/README.md

 ### Step 3: Discussion of the proposal

-After the initial proposal, everyone should discuss the idea and point out any flaws, implementation details, suggested changes, etc. that they might see.
+After the initial proposal, everyone may discuss the idea and point out any flaws, implementation details, suggested changes, etc. that they might see.
 (Of course, both before and during step 3, people can discuss the problem generally rather than a particular solution.)

-In step 3, anyone can comment, but two people have as especially important role to play: the person who wrote the original proposal and the _assignee_ for the issue.
+In step 3, anyone can comment, but two people have an especially important role to play: the person who wrote the original proposal and the _assignee_ for the issue.